top of page

 “The thing I love about restaurant work is that it looks like work,” Hamilton says.
 “For someone with my hyper-Protestant work ethic, it’s exactly what it appears to be.
 Writing, on the other hand?
 It just looks like you’re sitting around sipping coffee.”
 Photo provided courtesy of Melanie Dunea.

-As a child growing up in rural Pennsylvania, food was a spectacle.
-Her family’s annual spring lamb roast took on a mythic quality in their small town, drawing nearly 200 guests from near and far.
+As a child growing up in rural Pennsylvania, her family’s annual spring lamb roast took on a mythic quality in their small town, drawing nearly 200 guests from near and far.
 Former ballet dancers from her mother’s past, artists from her father’s world, and locals alike gathered in the meadow behind their home to feast on lamb, asparagus vinaigrette, and shortcake.
 The celebration was as much about the ritual as it was about the food.
-Hamilton and her siblings prepped the scene with the precision of seasoned hosts—filling brown paper bags with sand and candles to light the stream’s edge, juicing up glow-in-the-dark Frisbees in the headlights so they could send them soaring through the black night like shooting stars.
+Hamilton and her siblings prepped the scene with the precision of seasoned hosts, filling brown paper bags with sand and candles to light the stream’s edge, juicing up glow-in-the-dark Frisbees in the headlights so they could send them soaring through the black night like shooting stars.

-But the magic didn’t last.
 When her parents' marriage crumbled, so did the luminous gatherings that had once defined their family life.
-What remained was a deep, almost instinctual connection to food—the kind that carried Hamilton through the twists of adulthood, from her marriage into an Italian family whose love language was cooking to the opening of her New York City restaurant, Prune, where rustic, soulful dishes would earn critical acclaim.
-The memories of those early feasts lingered in everything she created—proof that its flavors and rituals endured even as the past faded from memory.
+What remained was a deep, almost instinctual connection to food, the kind of connection that carried Hamilton through the twists of adulthood, from her marriage into an Italian family whose love language was cooking to the opening of her New York City restaurant, Prune, where rustic, soulful dishes would earn critical acclaim.
+The memories of those early feasts lingered in everything she created, proof that its flavors and rituals endured even as the past faded from memory.

-Gabrielle Hamilton’s brilliantly written memoir Blood, Bones & Butter is, at its core, a book about hunger for food, belonging, identity, and the past that shaped her.
-Though she writes about cuisine with rhapsodic detail—whether it’s a greasy, foil-wrapped egg-on-a-roll from a Greek deli or the more refined pleasures of fried zucchini agrodolce laced with fresh mint and chili flakes—this book is hardly just for food lovers.
+Gabrielle Hamilton’s brilliantly written memoir, Blood, Bones & Butter, is, at its core, a book about hunger for food, belonging, identity, and the past that has shaped her.
+Though she writes about cuisine with rhapsodic detail, whether it’s a greasy, foil-wrapped egg-on-a-roll from a Greek deli or the more refined pleasures of fried zucchini agrodolce laced with fresh mint and chili flakes, this book is hardly just for food lovers.
 Hamilton, who holds an M.F.A. in fiction from the University of Michigan, brings the same precision to storytelling as she does to cooking, capturing people and places with the kind of evocative prose that places her in the same literary league as Mary Karr (The Liars’ Club) and Andre Aciman (Out of Egypt).

 With just a few deft sentences, Hamilton captures the intoxicating magic of her father’s world—his set design studio, an Aladdin’s cave of creative excess, where oil drums overflowed with glitter and rolls of black and blue velour were stacked like treasure.
 His theatrical grandeur wasn’t confined to the stage; he staged elaborate parties, like a Valentine’s Day Lovers’ Dinner, where choux-paste swan éclairs, complete with delicate pastry wings and slivered almond beaks, floated in pairs on a Plexiglas mirror ‘pond’ the size of a king’s matrimonial bed, dusted with confectioner’s sugar ‘snow.’

-Still, if Blood, Bones & Butter has a through-line, it’s Hamilton’s relentless pursuit of the magic food once held in her life—before hunger, estrangement, and survival took precedence.
-That pursuit would ultimately lead her to open her own restaurant in 1999, an attempt to distill a lifetime of food memories—both the warm, nostalgic ones and the ones laced with struggle—onto a plate.
+Still, if Blood, Bones & Butter has a through-line, it’s Hamilton’s relentless pursuit of the magic food once held in her life, well before hunger, estrangement, and survival took precedence.
+That pursuit would ultimately lead her to open her own restaurant in 1999, an attempt to distill a lifetime of food memories—both the warm and nostalgic and those laced with struggle—onto a plate.

 Some of Hamilton's dramatics may seem excessive for readers unfamiliar with the obsessive, all-consuming relationship chefs have with food.
 At one point, she warns her family that her hunger is reaching “Code Red” levels while driving around Brooklyn, suddenly gripped by an urgent craving for broccoli rabe with pepperoncini and braised rabbit.
 But her intensity is part of what makes her such a compelling narrator.
-She feels food and craves it with a literal and deep psychological hunger.
+She feels a deep and literal hunger for food, craving it with a profound psychological need.

 For The Writers: Blood, Bones, and Butter: The Inadvertent Education of a Reluctant Chef